 user_passon your website, the new users will be given the usernames and passwords stored in their Mautic contact record.

 New user accounts will be created with an automatically generated password.
-If you’d like to use this password in your email marketing, first create a custom field in Mautic for storing the user’s password.
+If you’d like to use this password in your email marketing, you can send the password back to Infusionsoft after it has been generated.